Hampstead New Year’s Eve Walk – Then See the Fireworks from the Roof of London

 THE NEW YEAR’S EVE WALK – THE PRACTICALS

-The New Year’s Eve Walk starts at 9 pm on Sunday, December 31.
+The New Year’s Eve Walk starts at 9 pm on Wednesday, December 31.
 The meeting point is just outside the exit of Hampstead Tube Station.

 FURTHER PARTICULARS

-12. If you’ve got any questions give us a bell.
+4. If you’ve got any questions give us a bell.
 Or email us.
 The London Walks phone number is 020 7624 3978.
 Email is: [email protected].

 LONDON WALKS PRIVATE WALKS

-If you can’t make one of the regularly scheduled, just-turn-up, Hampstead New Year's Eve Walk - See the Fireworks from the Roof of London it can always be booked as a private tour.
-If you go private you can have the Hampstead New Year's Eve Walk - See the Fireworks from the Roof of London walk – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, Hampstead New Year's Eve Walk - Then See the Fireworks from the Roof of London it can always be booked as a private tour.
+If you go private you can have the Hampstead New Year's Eve Walk - Then See the Fireworks from the Roof of London walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 GIVE THE GIFT OF LONDON WALKS